[2.5] The Curse Whisperer - Tri-Curse CI Whispering Ice Berserker - Viable for Everything

 - If they are not dead yet, Leap Slam into the middle of the pack, pop Orb of Storms and keep channelling Scorching Ray.

 - Don't be afraid to tank.
 This build is VERY tanky.
-Moreover, you want everything you hit to be close enough to leech from.
+Moreover, you want everything you hit to be in the Warlord's Mark aura.

 - You never run out of mana and can pre-cast Icestorm on triggered bosses.